gaillysu/drone-api/README.md

-# Nevo API
+# Drone API

-Nevo API Deployment is explained here!
-Nevo runs on Symfony 3.
+Drone API Deployment is explained here!
+Drone runs on Symfony 3.

 ## Deployment

 ### Server configuration
 First of all, checkout your repository.
 Change the webroot to ../root/web in your configuration files for your domain.

 Then, important stuff.
 Are we using Plesk?
 If yes, are we using nginx?
 Yes?
 Then: use the following piece of 'code' in the `Additional nginx directives` in `Apache & nginx Settings` at your domain.
-For Nevo this is: https://cloud.nevowatch.com.
+For Drone this is: https://drone.dayton.med-corp.net.

 ```
 location = / {